 In the government-wide financial statements and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net position.
-Bond premiums and discounts, as well as issuance costs, are deferred and amortized over the life of the bonds using the straight-line method.
+Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method.
 Bonds payable are reported net of the applicable bond premium or discount.
-Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.